quii/learn-go-with-tests/math.md

 2. Refactor our function by refactoring our equation

 Now (1) may not seem all that appealing, but it's often the only way to make floating point equality work.
-Being inaccurate by some infinitessimal fraction is frankly not going to matter for the purposes of drawing a clockface, so we could write a function that defines a 'close enough' equality for our angles.
+Being inaccurate by some infinitesimal fraction is frankly not going to matter for the purposes of drawing a clockface, so we could write a function that defines a 'close enough' equality for our angles.
 But there's a simple way we can get the accuracy back: we rearrange the equation